konvajs/konva/README.md

 Before doing all dev stuff make sure you have node installed.
-After that, run `npm install` in the main directory to install the node module dependencies.
+After that, run `npm install --dev` in the main directory to install the node module dependencies.

 Run `grunt --help` to see all build options.